Frozen cells reveal a clue for a vaccine to block the deadly TB bug

 By contrast, mRNA vaccines are more like a plug and play system: You just insert the genetic code for the proteins into the vaccine, and the body uses that code to make them.
 Or as Musvosvi puts it, "the body does [the manufacturing] for you."
 This, in turn, means that "in terms of scaling up, it's quite easy."

 Indeed, several vaccine developers are already working on prototype mRNA vaccines against TB based on the proteins identified by Musvosvi and his collaborators, in order to check if they work in animals.
-These include both for profit companies like Pfizer as well as a separate team that's part of an mRNA research and manufacturing "hub" launched by the World Health Organization and other partners.
+These include both for-profit companies like Pfizer as well as a separate team in South Africa that's part of an mRNA research and manufacturing "hub" launched by the World Health Organization and other partners.

 If any of those prototypes prove successful, it will likely still take several more years before a version for humans is finalized.